-Just as a smart property owner chooses an agent who specializes in his or her kind of real estate, smart marketers choose a writer who specializes in the kind of copy they need.
+- Smart marketers choose a writer who specializes in the kind of copy they need.

-In my opinion, real estate is in a class by itself.
+Real estate is in a class by itself.

 Unless you’re exclusively a buyer’s agent, as a REALTOR® you have a twofold marketing mission.
 If you list homes, you must market them.
 You must also market your own services.